-The MPCA sought applications for grant funding from small businesses, governmental agencies, educational institutions and nongovernmental organizations to switch to alternative solvents and coatings that result in measurable reductions in volatile organic compounds (VOCs), or to purchase equipment that reduces the use of VOC-containing solvents and coatings.
+The MPCA sought applications from small businesses, governmental agencies, educational institutions and nongovernmental organizations for $25,000 in grant funding to switch to alternative solvents and coatings that result in measurable reductions in volatile organic compounds (VOCs), or to purchase equipment that reduces the use of VOC-containing solvents and coatings.

 Closed.
 The application deadline was May 29, 2020 (4 p.m.)